martaasteff01/A-robust-fetal-ECG-detection-method-for-abdominal-recordings/README.md

 - and from scipy.signal I import resample, correlate, butter, filtfilt

 # The repository
-This repository contain the notebook of the code, two audio traces plotted in the code corresponding to the S1 and S5, the PPT for the presentation of the project and
+This repository contains the notebook with the code, two audio files generated from the S1 and S5 signals, a PowerPoint presentation of the project, and an Excel file (.xlsx) summarizing the mean performance metrics across all items in the dataset.